 Ronnie Morris, MD, Chief Executive Officer

-Ronnie Morris, MD, was most recently one of the founders of MDVIP, the national leader in personalized healthcare.
+Ronnie Morris, MD, serves as Champion Oncology CEO and was most recently one of the founders of MDVIP, the national leader in personalized healthcare.
 Serving as a board member, medical director and part of the executive management team, Dr. Morris helped build and manage MDVIP, a company that grew to a network of 400 doctors within 29 states servicing 125,000 consumers/patients.
 In December 2009, MDVIP was acquired by the Procter and Gamble Co.
 Prior to MDVIP, Dr. Morris was the chief medical officer and executive VP of AllianceCare, a 1500-plus-employee company that provided home healthcare, physical therapy and doctor visits for homebound patients.

 At AllianceCare, Dr. Morris developed and operated the physician house call division of the business, and he was the general medical director for the company.
 He was the managing partner of a large multispecialty group that was acquired in 1998 by ProMedCo.
 Dr. Morris is a board-certified internist and until 2004, he had a private practice in Boca Raton, Florida.
 He has been a consultant for many pharmaceutical companies, including Pfizer, Merck and AstraZeneca.

 Angela M. Davies, MD, FRCP (C), Chief Medical Officer